(Frequency domain INterfErometer Simulation SoftwarE)

 - The Finesse manual for 2.x - pdf file with more than 200 pages

 - Finesse_examples.zip a set of Finesse example files

 - Dowload the free review article Interferometer Techniques for Gravitational-Wave Detection

 for more Finesse examples linked to a text-book like introdcution to laser optics

 - README - the Finesse README file, a short intro

 - CHANGES - list of changes between revisions

 - old download page - other related files and binaries

 - Luxor - a graphical user interface for Finesse

-- Note that the manual if (often) slightly out of date.
-The most recent information about Finesse can be found in the Changes page on the Redmine project site.
+- Note that the manual can be slightly out of date.
+The most recent information about Finesse can be found in the Changes file.